oleiade/reflections/README.md

 Package reflections provides high level abstractions above the golang reflect library.

-Reflect library is very low-level and as can be quite complex when it comes to do simple things like accessing a structure field value, a field tag...
+Reflect library is very low-level and can be quite complex when it comes to do simple things like accessing a structure field value, a field tag...

 The purpose of reflections package is to make developers life easier when it comes to introspect structures at runtime.
 It's API is freely inspired from python language (getattr, setattr, hasattr...) and provides a simplified access to structure fields and tags.